roeyz563/ai-hook-helper-free/README.md

 6. New accounts receive **$5.00 of free credit**, which will last a very long time for this tool.

 **You're all set!
 Now go back to the app and paste your key into the sidebar.**

+Do I need to pay?
+Most new users receive $5.00 of free API credit to start, with no payment required.
+Occasionally, OpenAI may ask for a one-time small payment (usually ~$5) to activate your account and prevent fraud.
+If asked, this payment will be added to your account as usable credit.
+In either case, you will have credit to use.
+Generating hooks costs just pennies, so this will last a very long time.
 </details>

 ---